-Acquired computer and application software licenses are capitalized on the basis of the costs incurred to acquire and bring to use the specific software.
-These costs are amortized using the straight-line method over their estimated useful lives, which do not exceed five years.
-Intangible assets under development are not amortized until such time that the relevant assets are completed and are ready for intended use.
+Intangible assets under development pertain to acquired computer and application software licenses capitalized on the basis of the costs incurred to acquire and bring to use the specific software.
+The capitalized costs represent probable future economic benefits associated with the item that will flow to the entity and can be reliably measured.
+Intangible assets under development are reclassified to software at such time that the relevant assets are completed and are ready for intended use.